josu1502/miun-java-project/README.md

 * Username: anton
 * Password: anton

-Finnish with a clean build and check for possible errors.
+Finish with a clean build and check for possible errors.
 ### 3. Change file path in AntonsHemsida (Netbeans project)
 Change path to images project file destination.
 * Open project